xullnn/c-101/pre_for_assess/articulation.md

-### Practice for articulating concepts precisely and depicting thought process and coding process accurately.
+### Practice for articulating concepts precisely and describing thought process and coding process accurately.

 #### Typical practices